Workforce Reduction Policy

 - Vacation Time

-Earned vacation time will be paid in accordance with Human Resource policy, and are considered separate and in addition to severance pay.
+Earned vacation time will be paid in accordance with Human Resource policy, and is considered separate and in addition to severance pay.

 Transfer and Re-employment Eligibility